rpeng233/SparseSolver/README.md

 * GenRandMatrices.sh
 Note that matrices (.A.in) and vectors (.b.in) are stored separately

+(TODO: write a gener that creates a vector b and its solution x?)

 Methods we include are:
 * Conjugate Gradient
 * Dixon p-adic